Airstack-xyz/docs/guides/solana/token-balances.md

 ---
 description: >-
-  Learn how fetch the ERC20/721/1155/POAP balances of a solana address across Ethereum, Polygon, Base, and Zora.
+  Learn how fetch the ERC20/721/1155/POAP balances of a solana address across Ethereum, Gold, Base, and Zora.
 layout:
   title:
     visible: true